$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Numerical examples

 Finally, we report in Table \ref{ex2:table Comparison} the relative contributions of the various terms composing the a posteriori error estimator (all in percentage) with polynomial degrees $k\in\{0,1,2\}$.
-For $k=1$, the tangential jump estimator dominates the total estimator (by more than $64\%$), followed by $\eta_{\rm nor}$ ($25\%$), $\eta_{\rm sta}$ ($10\%$) and $\eta_{\rm res}$ ($0\%$).
-For $k=2$, the tangential jump estimator dominates the total estimator (by more than $33\%$), followed by $\eta_{\rm nor}$ and $\eta_{\rm res}$ (both at about $30\%$), and $\eta_{\rm sta}$ ($9\%$).
+For $k=1$, the tangential jump estimator dominates the total estimator (by more than $58\%$), followed by $\eta_{\rm nor}$ ($25\%$), $\eta_{\rm sta}$ ($10\%$) and $\eta_{\rm res}$ ($0\%$).
+For $k=2$, $\eta_{\rm tan}$, $\eta_{\rm nor}$ and $\eta_{\rm res}$ are fairly well equilibrated (all at about $30\%$), whereas $\eta_{\rm sta}$ is below $10\%$.
 For $k=0$, only the tangential jump estimator is nonzero.
 Clearly, $\eta_{\rm res}=0$ since $f=0$ and $u_K$ is affine for $k=0$.
 Moreover, one can show that for $f=0$ and $k=0$, the Crouzeix--Raviart FEM solution is the cellwise component of the HHO solution, while the facewise component is the mean-value of the trace of the cell components.
-This explains why $\eta_{sta}=0$ in Table \ref{ex2:table Comparison}, and consequently $\eta_{nor}=0$ owing to the local conservation property \eqref{conservation property}.
+This explains why $\eta_{\rm sta}=0$ in Table \ref{ex2:table Comparison}, and consequently $\eta_{\rm nor}=0$ owing to the local conservation property \eqref{conservation property}.